peterhj/cacti/README.md

 In the "examples" directory, you will find provided code for both fine-tuning and inference based on [OpenLLaMA-3B](https://huggingface.co/openlm-research/open_llama_3b_v2).
+The two example files, "open_llama_3b_deploy.rs" and "open_llama_3b_train.rs", use `cacti` as a library and are otherwise self-contained examples;
+the first an example of inference, and the second an example of full-precision, full-gradient fine-tuning.

+Please note that the fine-tuning example ("open_llama_3b_train.rs") may require 64 GB of host CPU RAM to run using the `malloc` allocator, and up to 96-128 GB when using the `pagelocked` allocator.

 It is recommended to read and understand the examples, and to use them as starting points for your own experiments.